Plumbing Backflow Prevention — Norway, MI

 An unprotected assembly cracks in a freeze or gets damaged, failing its protection silently.
 Testing and repair restore the Dickinson County device before it lets contamination through.

-Backflow prevention in Norway is priced from $199, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $199 is where backflow prevention starts in Norway, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing backflow prevention cost in Norway?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Norway homeowners choose us for backflow prevention because we're genuinely local to Dickinson County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Michigan's continental-climate region.
+For backflow prevention in Norway, homeowners get a genuinely Dickinson County-local outfit — family-owned since 1974, CSLB #1098234, bonded and insured — with salaried (never commissioned) technicians, written flat-rate quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Michigan's continental-climate region.
 Looking for a backflow prevention company in Norway, MI?
 That's exactly what we are — local, licensed, and accountable to Dickinson County.

 We quote backflow prevention on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate backflow prevention quote is written and good for 30 days.